 - Schedule daily or weekly backups of all your Lucidchart documents.

-Here’s a closer look at how you can take advantage of our G Suite integration.
+View this quick video tutorial on how to sync Google Drive with Lucidchart, or read on to get a closer look at how you can take advantage of our G Suite integration:

 Get Google and Lucid in sync.